 3. Rafting Expedition on the Sun Kosi River in Nepal

-Raft one of National Geographic's top ten river journeys, from the mountains to the jungle.
+This rafting trip was named one of National Geographic's top ten river journeys, and will take you from the mountains to the jungle.
 You'll take a thrilling 270 km journey from the lush hills near the Tibetan border to the confluence of the Ganges, visiting remote Hindu temples and white sandy beaches along the way.
 The Sun Kosi River expedition supports the local community and has helped to rebuild homes following the devastating 2015 earthquake.

 4. Canadian Wilderness Expedition